 We will elect to use this extended transition period for complying with new or revised accounting standards that have different effective dates for public business entities and nonpublic business entities until the earlier of the date we (a) are no longer an emerging growth company or (b) affirmatively and irrevocably opt out of the extended transition period provided in the JOBS Act.
 This may make it difficult or impossible to compare our financial results with the financial results of another public company that is either not an emerging growth company or an emerging growth company that has chosen not to take advantage of the extended transition period exemptions because of the potential differences in accounting standards used.
-See Note 2, Summary of Significant Accounting Policies, in the consolidated financial statements included in this prospectus for the recent accounting pronouncements not yet adopted for the years ended December 31, 2021.
+See Note 2, Summary of Significant Accounting Policies, in the consolidated financial statements included in this Annual Report for the recent accounting pronouncements adopted and the recent accounting pronouncements not yet adopted for the years ended December 31, 2021.